Ada-Developers-Academy/independent-ai-topics/working-with-openai/setting-up-open-ai-postman.md

 ## API Calls in Postman Use Credits

 Just a quick reminder that any API calls you make to OpenAI will use credits.
-You can check your usage in your account online.
+You can check your credit balance on the "Usage" page of your account online.

 ### !end-callout